 And what if something goes wrong - how to deal with a brand crisis?

-Crisis situations they happen in every company.
-The beginning of misunderstandings may be some trivial matter, a situational accident, or a simple "innocent" slip-up.
+Crisis situations happen in every company.
+The beginning of misunderstandings can be some trivial matter, a situational accident or a simple "innocent" slip-up.
 Sometimes things are more serious.
-The company makes a bad decision, a strong competitor appears, the brand starts cooperation with an unreliable contractor, employees remain in bad relations, or there are other discrepancies between the brand's identity and the actual image of it.
+A company makes a bad decision, a strong competitor appears, a brand starts working with an unreliable contractor, employees are on bad terms, or other discrepancies arise between the brand identity and the actual perception of it.

 The crisis may lead to the loss of customers, reduced turnover, loss of a stable position on the market, limited development, stopping investments, and in the worst case even to debts or final bankruptcy.
 This is why regardless of the origins of the crisis, quick and decisive steps must be taken to stop the problem from developing and help you find the right solution.